 Pause Well-Aging: I wrote an article about surgical menopause and how to talk to your doctor about procedures and what to expect when you can no longer expect.
 I drew from my own experience and talked with a doctor to gather additional information.
 The goal was to give readers the tools to talk to their own doctor and break the stigma around discussing hysterectomies and menopause.

-This local business wasn’t happy with how formal their content was and asked me to soften it and maybe make it “a little funny or relatable.”
+This local business wasn’t happy with how formal their content was and asked me to soften it and make it “a little funny and relatable.”
 The company and its employees are very jovial, and they wanted me to convey their dry sense of humor throughout their site.
 They wanted relaxed, casual, conversational copy.
-I hung out with one of the co-founders for a while to get a feel for his expectations.
+I hung out with one of the co-founders for awhile to get a feel for his expectations.
 We walked through the website and talked about what was great and what needed help, then I got to work.
 They were happy with the result and asked me to rewrite several pages on their website.

 - Software Development Original